PudgyPoppins/caps/README.md

 # Issues
 * potential issue: networks, "Lisbon, Peru" and "Lisbon Peru" can be created because they have technically different titles (comma vs no comma), but they have the same slug
 * potential issue: image gets resized every time it is saved if it's above a certain width.
 While I set this to 100% conversion, I'm curious if future loss occurs
+	* to solve this, wrap the whole thing in an if image width > 1024 px, just to be safe and eficient

 # What was done
 * 12/30 added tests, static files, tagging, the flagged attribute to both network and nonprofit, and changed the admin site